salvador-workshop/sw-homepage/content/page/services/index.md

 ### Brand style guide

-A document that specifies and establishes visual standards for your brand.
-Having a solid style guide allows your brand to have consistent visuals on advertisement, websites, social media profiles, etc.
+Brand style guides are documents that specify and establish visual standards for your brand.
+A solid style guide allows your brand to have consistent visuals on advertisement, websites, social media profiles, etc.

 Having a style guide done is useful if you’re ok with applying the styling yourself, or know someone who can.
 Style guides are also handy as documentation.
-For example, having a style spec gives future designers an easier time with redesigning or updating your brand.
+For example, a style spec gives future designers an easier time with updating your brand by giving them context for design decisions.

 ### Brand styling (online)